oracle-devrel/oci-automation-hub/vcluster-on-oke-sample/README.md

    ```
       [opc@vcluster-vm ~]$ vcluster connect my-vcluster --print
    ```
-   Notice the "server" value - it contain the Load Baalancer IP used when vCluster was created (via "expose" flag)
+   Notice the "server" value - it contain the Load Balancer IP used when vCluster was created (via "expose" flag)
    ```
    [opc@vcluster-vm ~]$ kubectl get svc my-vcluster -n team-x
    ```

-2. save the kube config in a file to be distributed and used separately by users
+2. Save the kube config in a file to be distributed and used separately by users
    ```
    [opc@vcluster-vm ~]$ vcluster connect my-vcluster --print > vcluster.config
    ```